Rapidly Learning Soft Robot Control via Implicit Time-Stepping: Experiments

-Given the relatively high computational cost of soft body simulation, we opt for an off-policy algorithm to maximize sample efficiency and choose the tried and true Soft Actor-Critic (SAC) algorithm~\citep{haarnoja_sac_2018}.
+\bl{Training Parameters.} Given the relatively high computational cost of soft body simulation, we opt for an off-policy algorithm to maximize sample efficiency and choose the tried and true Soft Actor-Critic (SAC) algorithm~\cite{haarnoja_sac_2018}.
 Across all tasks, we use the same learning parameters listed in Table~\ref{tab:train_params} to demonstrate robustness to hyperparameter tuning.
-For all tasks, we employ the exact same reward formulations as in~\citep{Naughton2021_elastica_rl} with further details in Sec.~\ref{sec:reward}.